habtamutolera/CppND-Capstone-Snake-Game/README.md

 ## The project meets the following rubric points

-1. The project demonstrate an understanding of C++ functions and control structures
+1. The project demonstrate an understanding of C++ functions and control structures.
+In record.cpp, loops and conditions are used in functions ReadRecord(), WriteRecord(), and PrintRecord().
+While loop are used at line 27 and for loop is used at lines 44 and 56.
+In menu.cpp, while loop is used at line 14.
+If-else condition is also used in record.cpp starting from lines 26-37 and 55-62.
+If condition is also used in menu.cpp at line 15.
-2. The project reads data from a file and process the data, or the program writes data to a file
+2. The project reads data from a file and process the data, or the program writes data to a file.
+In record.cpp, ReadRecord() function(lines 22-38) reads data from  record.txt and WriteRecord() function (lines 52-63) writes record to file.
+In addition to the newly added classes, control structures are used in game.cpp from lines 74-78 and also at many places in function Update() function from lines 83-143.
-3. The project accepts user input and process the input
+3. The project accepts user input and process the input. main.cpp accepts input from user at line 32. menu.cpp also accepts input from user in lines 14-19.
-4. The project accepts and processes user input
-5. The project uses Object Oriented Programming techniques
-6. Classes use appropriate access specifiers for class members
+4. The project uses Object Oriented Programming techniques.
+The project code is organized into classes with class attributes to hold data, and class methods to perform tasks.
+The newly added classes define and implemented in record.h, record.cpp, menu.h and menu.cpp demonstrates this.
+5. Classes use appropriate access specifiers for class members.
+In record.h, attributes and functions that are not used by another class out side of Record class are define private and those that are called from main.cpp are define as public.
+The same for menu.h.
-7. Class constructors utilizes memeber initialization lists
+6. Class constructors utilizes memeber initialization lists.
+In record.cpp, Record constructor(line 13) uses initialization list.
-8. The project makes use of references in function declarations
+7. The project makes use of references in function declarations.
+In record.h, AddRecord(line 9), WriteRecord(line 12) and CompareRecord(line 65) functions make use of references in function declaration.

 ## Play the Game